 Another collaboration with Anya’s creative team, with set construction by Diagon.
 This show had ten rooms with animatronic effects and was influenced by pop-up books.
 Movements were controlled by my team of fifteen effects-builders from behind the sets.

-ForbTim Burton’s animation film, Sparky mechanics sketch.
-Tim Burton’s animation film I worked in the puppet department under Andy Gent improving the armature design of Sparky the dog.
-It was first designed by Mackinnon & Saunders but such a small creature is tricky for the animators to use.
-It needed the input and testing of Andy Gent’s team to get it right … Continue reading Frankenweenie→
+ForbTim Burton’s animation film, I worked in the puppet department under Andy Gent, improving the armature of Sparky the dog.
+It was first designed by Mackinnon & Saunders, but such a small creature is tricky for the animators to use.
+It needed the input and testing of Andy Gent’s team to get it right … Continue reading Frankenweenie (2012)→